-Valid yellow fever vaccination and cholera certificates are required for entry into Gabon.
-If you don't have proof of vaccination you may be required to have a vaccine, at your expense, before entry into Gabon.
+You'll need a valid Yellow Fever Vaccination Certificate to enter Gabon.
+You'll also need evidence that you've been vaccinated against cholera.
+If you don't have proof, you may be required to have a vaccine, at your expense, on entry into Gabon.

 Safety and security

-Petty theft, including pickpocketing, purse snatching and vehicle break-ins, is common throughout Gabon, particularly in crowded areas, such as markets, transport hubs and tourist areas.
+Pickpocketing, purse snatching, vehicle break-ins and other petty theft is common, particularly in crowded areas, such as markets, transport hubs and tourist areas.

-Victims are often targeted when walking alone or at night, especially in isolated areas or on beaches.
+Victims of crime are often targeted when walking alone or at night, especially in isolated areas or on beaches.

-If you become a victim of violent crime, including rape, seek immediate medical attention.
-HIV/AIDS is prevalent in Gabon.
+- If you become a victim of violent crime, including rape, seek immediate medical attention.
+HIV/AIDS is common in Gabon.

 Civil unrest and Political tension